ajay-gandhi/alfred/README.md

 ## Todos

-Things to do, in order of urgency
+Things to do, in order of urgency:

-* Implement adding tip to reach minimum
+* Save stats
-* Implement confirmation at 3pm
+* Adding tip to reach minimum
-* Implement stats
+* Send confirmation at 3pm
-* Implement time of delivery
+* NLP
-* Implement NLP
+* Configurable time of delivery

 ## Layout